 The noise filter is a “recursive moving average” filter commonly used in digital signal processing to smooth sensor inputs.
-(Although the third-party interface board removed some encoder noise, some noise remained.)
+(Although the third-party interface board removed most encoder noise, some noise remained.)
 The PID controller did not require an encoder noise filter because the mechanical steering mechanism has enough “play” in it that encoder noise has no observable effect.
 The vehicle measured speed calculation, however, needed the filter because the values are used only within the software, not in a physical effector.

 The collision detection logic determines whether a collision is imminent, using the NXT ultrasonic sensor data and the vehicle's current speed as inputs.
 If a sufficiently close object is detected ahead and the vehicle is moving forward, the engine Controller task stops the car immediately.
 Otherwise, such objects, if any, are ignored.